Neural Link Prediction with Walk Pooling: WalkPool for link prediction by subgraph classification

-where $\mathcal{N}(x)$ is the set of neighbors of $x$ in the enclosing subgraph.
-The encoding function~\eqref{eq:encoder} has a form analogous to graph attention coefficients~\citep{velivckovic2017graph,shi2020masked}; unlike graph attention, however, we directly use the coefficients instead of using them to compute linear combinations.
-We note in the passing that this framework also allows multi-head attention.
+for $\{x, y\} \in \mathcal{E}$ and $p_{x, y} = 0$ otherwise, with $\mathcal{N}(x)$ the set of neighbors of $x$ in the enclosing subgraph.
+The encoding~\eqref{eq:encoder} is analogous to graph attention coefficients~\citep{velivckovic2017graph,shi2020masked}; unlike graph attention, however, we directly use the coefficients instead of computing linear combinations; this framework also allows multi-head attention.

 Entries of the $\tau$-th power $[\mathbf{P}^{\tau}]_{ij}$ are interpreted as probabilities that a random walker goes from $i$ to $j$ in $\tau$ hops.
-These probabilities thus concentrate the topological \emph{and} node attributes relevant for the focal link into the form of random-walks:

-\begin{itemize} \item Topology is included indirectly through the GNN-extracted node features $\mZ$, and directly by the fact that $\mP$ encodes zero probabilities for non-neighbors and that its powers thus encode probabilities of paths and loops; \item Input features are included directly through the GNN-extracted node features, and refined and combined with topology by the key and value functions $Q_\theta$, $K_\theta$. \end{itemize}
+These probabilities thus concentrate the topological \emph{and} node attributes relevant for the focal link into the form of random-walks: \begin{itemize} \item Topology is included indirectly through the GNN-extracted node features $\mZ$, and directly by the fact that $\mP$ encodes zero probabilities for non-neighbors and that its powers thus encode probabilities of paths and loops; \item Input features are included directly through the GNN-extracted node features, and refined and combined with topology by the key and value functions $Q_\theta$, $K_\theta$. \end{itemize} As a result, \walkpool\footnote{The output of pooling (e.g., in a CNN) is a often an object of the same type (e.g., a downsampled image).
+The last layer of a CNN or GNN involves global average pooling which is a graph summarization mechanism similarly as \walkpool, hence the name.} can be interpreted as trainable heuristics.